Union Grove, Wisconsin: Public safety

 Fire and EMS service are provided by the Union Grove-Yorkville Fire Department.
 Police services are provided by the Racine County Sheriffs Department.

 Transportation

 Union Grove was a stop on the Racine & Southwestern branch line of the Chicago, Milwaukee, St. Paul and Pacific Railroad, better known as the Milwaukee Road.
 In its 1980 bankruptcy, the Milwaukee Road disposed of the Southwestern Line.
-Today the line from Sturtevant through Union Grove to Kansasville is operated by CP Rail.This line has been sold and plans have been made to create a bike path over the old railroad path.
-However, this has not came to fruition, as of 2020.
+Today the line from Sturtevant through Union Grove to Kansasville is operated by CP Rail.
+This line has been sold and plans have been made to create a bike path over the old railroad path.
+However, this has not come to fruition, as of 2020.